MoezAyadiDev/week_day_picker/README.md

 To combine `selectableDayInWeek` and `selectableDay` by default the picker use inner join.
-That meen that the allowed date must satisfy the two condition. to provide outer join use the option `selectableBitwiseOperator` it can be
+That meen that the allowed date must satisfy the two condition.

+To provide outer join use the option `selectableBitwiseOperator` it can be
  - `BitwiseOperator.or` : Outer join
  - `BitwiseOperator.and` : Inner join